 The organics cart is not a composter.
 The commercial composting facility that takes our materials can handle many organic items that are not suitable for backyard composters.

+Make sure you only put organic materials in the green cart, see below for common organics materials.
+Remember to remove plastic wrappers, bags and containers from food before you throw them in the green cart.
 Green carts with non-organic materials will not be collected because they contaminate the rest of the organics in the truck.
 This increases processing costs and the final compost may not be usable.

 When putting your cart out for collection remember:

-- All organics must fit inside the cart with the lid closed.
+- All organics must fit inside the cart with the lid closed

-- Materials left outside the cart will not be collected.
+- Materials left outside the cart will not be collected

-- Carts must weigh less than 90 kg or 200 lbs otherwise the cart cannot be lifted and emptied.
+- Carts must weigh less than 200 lbs (90 kgs)

 We don't recommend using a garburator to dispose of food scraps as it increases the chance of sewer backups.
 Over time, the organic material will collect in the pipes which can lead to a blockage.